 First things first.
 Do I need to open a bank account in Estonia?

-Your company will eventually need a bank account, but this bank does not need to be an Estonian bank.
+Your company needs a bank account, but this bank does not need to be an Estonian bank.
 It does not need to be a traditional bank at all.

 There are many banking solutions you can use to transfer money, invoice, distribute benefits and operate seamlessly without the need for a traditional bank account.
 One of them is Transferwise.
 The main advantage of these fintech solutions is that you don’t need to visit Estonia to open the bank account.
 It can be done completely online.

 So, why open an account in a traditional bank instead?
 We are going to see some advantages and disadvantages to both approaches:

 There’s the perception that a traditional bank offers more security and trust that a fintech solution.
 Also, all traditional banks adhere to the European deposit guarantee fund, covering you up to 100.000€ if the bank goes bankrupt.
 That may be important for some entrepreneurs or companies.

 There are three main banks to choose from in Estonia: LHV, Swedbank and SEB.
 Since 2019, it’s perfectly fine if you want to use a traditional bank from the EEA (European Economic Area).
 So you may open an account for your company with a French, Italian or German bank.
 In that case, there are certain documents that you will need to obtain, notarized, with an apostille, and probably translated by a sworn translator.

 The main disadvantage of using an Estonian traditional bank is that you will need to travel to Tallinn, the capital of Estonia.
 That’s because traditional banks have a KYC policy (Know Your Customer) that requires them to meet their customers face to face in order to open a bank account for them.

 One important point to consider is that most traditional Estonian banks will require that you or your company proves certain bond or attachment to Estonia beyond being an e-Resident.
 This is quite subjective, and proving that may not be straightforward.